getify/You-Dont-Know-JS/up & going/ch1.md

 false;
 ```

-**Note:** For more information on values and *types* in JavaScript, see the first three chapters of the *"Types & Grammar"* title of this book series.
+Beyond `string`/`number`/`boolean` value *types*, it's common for programming languages to provide *arrays*, *objects*, *functions*, and more.
+We'll cover much more about values and *types* throughout this chapter and the next.

 ### Converting Between Types

 If you have a `number` but need to print it on the screen, you need to convert the value to a `string`, and in JavaScript this conversion is called "coercion".
 Similarly, if someone enters a series of numeric characters into a form on a ecommerce page, that's a `string`, but if you need to then use that value to do math operations, you need to *coerce* it to a `number`.

-JavaScript provides several different facilities for forcibly coercing between types.
+JavaScript provides several different facilities for forcibly coercing between *types*.
 For example:

 ```js
 var a = "42";